vignesh69420/mcp-server-kubernetes/README.md

 5. Ensure all tests pass
 6. Submit a pull request

-For bigger changes, please open an issue first to discuss the proposed changes.
+For bigger changes please open an issue first to discuss the proposed changes.

 ## Architecture